Hindeloopen Frisian: Differences compared to Standard West Frisian

 There are also a few lexical differences, such as siie instead of naaie (to sew), tät instead of happe (a child’s word for “horse”) and öie instead of sipel (onion).
-The dialect’s vocabulary preserves many more words from Old Frisian that are no longer used elsewhere.
+The vocabulary of the language preserves many more words from Old Frisian that are no longer used elsewhere.

 The differences in pronunciation and vocabulary between Hindeloopen Frisian and Standard West Frisian are so big that mutual intelligibility is difficult.
 However, Hindeloopen Frisian has gradually become more like standard West Frisian due to increasing contact with speakers of other dialects.